emilyDZC/electron-image-resizer/README.md

 # electron-image-resizer

-Simple image resizer desktop app created by following a tutorial from Traversy Media.
+Simple image resizer desktop app using Electron created by following a tutorial from Traversy Media.

 Select new dimensions for the image and the new version will be saved to your local filesystem.